ml6team/aws-promote-code/README.md

 git tag -f staging <commit-id>
 git push -f origin staging
 ```
-At this point tests can be run on your staging environment.
-After these test ran successfully you can add the `production-tag` to finally deploy to production:
+At this point, tests can be run in your staging environment.
+After these tests ran successfully you can add the `production-tag` to finally deploy to production:
 ```
 git tag prod <commit-id>
 git push origin prod